jechoi2021/Dynamo_Telegram_Dataset/README.md

 # Dynamo_Telegram_Dataset

-This repository contains the Telegram dataset collected and curated as part of the research project DYNAMO.
+This repository describes the Telegram dataset collected and curated as part of the research project DYNAMO.
 For a detailed description and analysis, please refer to our paper (currently under review)

 ## Dataset Structure